 ShopRite & the Environment

-Bag Re-Use Program ~In 1992, ShopRite implemented a bag reuse program.
-One of the first of its kind in the Northeast, customers who reuse their plastic, paper or any other re-usable shopping bag are rebated $.02 per bag off of their shopping order and since May 2008, those customers that choose to use a non-disposable bag are rebated $.05 per bag off their shopping order.
+ShopRite has promoted bag reuse for many years.
+Today, we continue to provide a broad assortment of reusable bags, and all ShopRites have a plastic bag recycling bin at the front of each store.
 In 2012, more than 61 million bags were reused by ShopRite customers.
-In fact, in the last 6 years ShopRite customers have kept approximately 260 million bags out of landfills!
-This means less trash was sent to the landfills AND fewer resources were needed to create new bags. click here.
+In fact, in the last 7 years ShopRite customers have kept approximately 321 million bags out of landfills!
+This means less trash was sent to the landfills AND fewer resources were needed to create new bags.

-ShopRite Earth News ~ To help educate its customers and communities, ShopRite publishes an environmental newsletter called ShopRite Earth News.
+To help educate its customers and communities, ShopRite publishes an environmental newsletter called ShopRite Earth News.
 Since 2000, this award-winning publication informs ShopRite customers on how they can become more “green” through reducing their own energy use, composting at home to reduce waste and other ways they can help reduce their impact on the environment.
-Click here to check out the newest edition.
+Click here to view ShopRite Earth News 2013.

 Each year, ShopRite conducts its own “ShopRite Earth Day Challenge.”
 This annual event challenges volunteers to beautify their communities by cleaning up litter from local parks and beaches, and planting flowers.
-In 2012, approximately 4,000 volunteers – all wearing gloves and using trash bags donated by ShopRite– gathered to clean up 30 communities in New Jersey, New York, Pennsylvania, Maryland, Delaware and Connecticut.
+In 2013, approximately 3,000 volunteers – all wearing gloves and using trash bags donated by ShopRite– gathered to clean up 25 communities in New Jersey, New York, Pennsylvania and Connecticut.